Cambridge Park Academy 6th Form Education. September 2017-July 2018

 All students have the opportunity to access an external work experience in the local area.

-In year 13 students are interviewed by the employability services, so that they can decide what employment they would like to choose.
+In year 13 students are interviewed by the Care Plus Employability Services, so that they can decide what employment they would like to choose.
 They are given the opportunity to have 6/7 sessions for at least 2 hours with support which is withdrawn as the student’s confidence grows.

 In year 14 students are interviewed again by the employability services, so that they can choose the same or new vocation to experience.
 They are then given the opportunity to have 14/15 full day placements.
 If possible the students will travel to the Work Experience independently and be independent carrying out the chosen job role.